 The PADI Rescue Diver course prepares you to deal with both minor and major dive emergencies, using a variety of techniques.
-During the classroom session you will develop your knowledge about medical emergencies and how to deal with them in the unlikely event you should ever encounter one while diving.
+During the classroom session, you will develop your knowledge about medical emergencies and how to deal with them in the unlikely event you should ever encounter one while diving.
 You will spend time discussing self rescue techniques introduced during your entry level training and learn how to develop these into rescue skills.
-Furthermore understanding how to recognise and manage stress and panic in other divers, emergency management, equipment and scene management.
+Furthermore, you will gain understanding in how to recognise and manage stress and panic in other divers, emergency management, equipment and scene management.
 This will ensure you understand the why and how for the skill development section of the course.

 Confined & Open Water Dives

-Scuba Leeds believe that the PADI Rescue Diver course is pivotal in a divers development.
-Subsequently we allow all our students plenty of time to develop their skills rescue exercises, you learn what to look for and how to respond.
+Scuba Leeds believe that the PADI Rescue Diver course is pivotal in a diver's development.
+Therefore, we allow all our students plenty of time to develop their skills through rescue exercises, learn what to look for and how to respond.
 During rescue scenarios, you put into practice your knowledge and skills.
 Topics include: